Syffe/docs/docs/source/actions/queue.rst

 ~~~~~~~~~~~~~~~
 |premium plan tag|

 Partition rules are used to handle monorepos better.
 Each partition runs in parallel and includes all the queues defined in the ``queue_rules``.
+Partitions
+are independent from each others, meaning that if one merges a pull request, changing the base branch, the others will not be reset, as the change is known by Mergify,
+and will continue to act independently, as if they were separated repositories.

+A pull request can be queued in multiple partitions at the same time.
+In that case, Mergify will wait for the pull request to be validated in each partition before it
+can be merged.
+Even though each partition is independent, they can work together to ensure validation.

+If a pull request is queued in several partitions and the queue checks fail in at least one partition, the pull request will be reported as not mergeable.
+To be merged, the pull request needs to fulfill all the requirements of all the partitions it is queued in.

 If your partitions have different criteria for merging pull requests, you can replicate the partition rules logic inside the queue rules ``merge_conditions`` and by using the :ref:`attribute <attributes>` ``queue-partition-name``.
+For more information, see :ref:`partition rules example`.

 A partition rule takes the following parameters: